johnsonjh/lzpack/README.md

-* While compression speed (and ratios) should improve in the future, development focused on providing the fastest possible *unpacking*, since it happens *every time a program is executed*, often on vintage hardware, while the *packing* operation is performed rarely and can be run on more modern hardware (which almost everyone has now, in the year 2026).
+* While compression speed (and ratios) should improve in the future, development focused on providing the fastest possible *unpacking*, since it happens *every time a program is executed*, while the *packing* operation is performed rarely (especially on vintage systems) and can be easily run on modern hardware (which almost everyone has now, in the year 2026).

 ## Usage